 Healthwatch Ltd is committed to protecting the privacy of your personal information.
 This is a legal obligation of Healthwatch and, in addition, as a business which values its reputation it is in our interests to ensure that protection.

 We collect personal information from you when you provide it to us through our registration forms.
-Any information we store is held on secure servers in the UK.
+Any information we store is held on secure servers in the EU.
 We take steps to protect your information from misuse, loss and unauthorised access by:

 - ensuring we have strict security procedures for access to our business premises

 - internet security such as password protection, firewalls and encryption

 We only disclose your information to a third party when we need to do so to provide a service that you have requested unless we are required to do so by law.